streamlinevideo/streamline/README.md

 	./kill.sh

 This setup will result in HTTPS delivery, but, without further configuration you are relatively insecure as there is currently no authentication set up.
 If people find your origin server URL, they can use your platform.
 Also the video between the encoder and the server is unencrypted.
 I’ll leave that for people to figure out on their own for now :).
-The software supports SSL on the upload, if you get yourself a domain name and figureo ut how to configure it.
+The software supports SSL on the upload, if you get yourself a domain name and figure out how to configure it.
 Check out route53 and the caddy server documentation for more.

 ## Things to know

 There is no security in this configuration.
-Other people could stream using this sytem if you don't lock it down.
+Other people could stream using this system if you don't lock it down.
 One way to lock it down is to configure the network security such that you can only do HTTP PUTs from a specific static IP to an upload port, which would be the IP of your encoder.
 You would want to use a different port to allow the CloudFront CDN to pull from it.
 We may add directions for this in the future.

 FFMPEG’s output will log to...

 	~/streamline/logs/encode.log

 If you find your streaming dying or rebuffering, watch the logs in real time.
 It should update at regular intervals to give you info.
 If you see the FPS below real time, or things running slower than 1x, your computer or your internet connection is not fast enough.
-It should look something like... “speed=   1x” if it’s running correctly, meaning, in’s able to compress and stream out the video as fast as it’s coming in.
+It should look something like... “speed=   1x” if it’s running correctly, meaning, it's able to compress and stream out the video as fast as it’s coming in.
 This is most likely your bandwidth not being fast enough on the uplink.

  Run...